Ellie Chowns

-Eleanor Elizabeth "Ellie" Chowns (born 7 March 1975) is a British Green Party politician, who served as a Member of the European Parliament (MEP) for the West Midlands from 2019 to 2020.
-She has been a councillor on Herefordshire Council since 2017, representing the Bishops Frome & Cradley ward, and is leader of the council's Green group.
+Eleanor Elizabeth Chowns (born 7 March 1975) is a British Green Party politician, serving as the Member of Parliament for North Herefordshire since 2024.
+Since September 2025, she has served as the group leader of the party in the House of Commons, and previously served as a Member of the European Parliament (MEP) for the West Midlands for the party from 2019 to 2020.

+In 2025, Chowns ran for co-leader of the Green Party in a joint bid with incumbent co-leader Adrian Ramsay, losing to Zack Polanski.
+She was subsequently chosen by her fellow Green MPs as the party's parliamentary leader.
+She was formerly a councillor on Herefordshire Council and leader of the council's Green group until stepping down following her election to parliament.

 Early life and education

+Chowns was born on 7 March 1975 in Chertsey.
+She is the daughter of Gillian and Stephen Chowns, who is a methodist preacher and worked as a lecturer in human resource management.
+The couple moved to Ledbury, Herefordshire, in Ellie Chowns's constituency, in 2013, and in 2024 Stephen Chowns was elected mayor of Ledbury Town Council.
+Ellie Chowns has a brother, Jonathan.

-Chowns studied geography, environmental studies, and development studies at the University of Sussex, graduating with a Bachelor of Arts (BA) degree in 1997.
+She studied geography, environmental studies, and development studies at the University of Sussex, graduating with a Bachelor of Arts (BA) degree in 1997.
 She then undertook a one-year Master of Professional Studies (MProf) degree in sustainable development at the University of Middlesex, graduating in 1998.
 She later undertook doctoral research in international development at the University of Birmingham.
 She completed her Doctor of Philosophy (PhD) degree in 2014, with a doctoral thesis titled "The political economy of community management: a study of factors influencing sustainability in Malawi's rural water supply sector".

 Career

-She is a specialist in international development, having worked for charities such as Voluntary Service Overseas and Christian Aid and as a lecturer at the University of Birmingham.
+Chowns is a specialist in international development, having worked for charities such as Voluntary Service Overseas and Christian Aid and as a lecturer at the University of Birmingham.

 Political career

 Chowns got involved in politics in 2015.
 In 2017 she was elected as a councillor on Herefordshire Council, and became the leader of the Green group.
-She also stood in the general election in North Herefordshire, securing 5.5% of the vote.
+In the May 2019 Herefordshire Council elections, Chowns was re-elected onto Herefordshire Council with 78.6% of the vote.

+European parliament

-In May 2019, Chowns was re-elected onto the Herefordshire Council, with 78.6% of the vote.
-Later in the month, Chowns was subsequently elected as an MEP in the 2019 European elections, winning 10.66% of the vote share.
+Chowns was elected as an MEP in the 2019 European elections, winning 10.66% of the vote share.
 In the same election, the Green Party won 7 MEPs, up from 3.

-Chowns stood as the Green candidate for North Herefordshire, a safe Conservative seat, in the December 2019 parliamentary election.
-She won 9.3% of the vote share, the 6th highest Green vote share in the country and the highest of any seat where there was no Unite to Remain alliance.